jmallioras/proactive_3Dbeamforming/step1_dataset_generation/README.md

 % Define the output dataset name dataset_filename = 'dummy_test';
 ```
-Aferwards, run the script.
+Aferwards, execute the script.
 This will generate a set of movement tracks in the `\Paths` directory.

 ### Step 2: Generating DoA Trajectories
-To generate DoA trajectories for a given track, use the `doa_trajectory_dataset.m` script.
+To generate DoA trajectories for a given track, execute the `doa_trajectory_dataset.m` script.
 Make sure to define the name of the final dataset (containing the DoA trajectories).

 ```matlab
 % Set final dataset name